cmsparks/rpc-components/README.md

 }) {
     const resolvedChildren = Children.toArray(props.children).map(function(child, i) {
         if (isValidElement(child)) {
-            // if the child is an RPC component, let's attempt to resolve it in the background if (child.type instanceof Function) {
+            // if the child is an RPC component, let's attempt to resolve it if (child.type === 'function') {
-                return resolveRpcComponent(child.type, child.props)
+                // ...
             }
         }
     })